CodeForBaltimore/Bmore-Responsive/docs/HowToContribute.md

 ## Current Work and Help Needed

 We use GitHub issues to define and manage our work.
 The [list of open issues](https://github.com/CodeForBaltimore/Bmore-Responsive/issues) describes the work that is currently on our plate.
-These issues inlcude work that is being doen as well as enhhancements and defect fixes that need help.
+These issues include work that is being done as well as enhancements and defect fixes that need help.
 [GitHub milestones](https://github.com/CodeForBaltimore/Bmore-Responsive/milestones) are occasionally used to represent features from the story map.
 Often several issues (user stories, bugs, tasks, etc) will be related to one feature.
 By relating these issues to a milestone, it makes it easy to view/track progress toward features on the story map.

 If you are looking to help, we recommend that you review the issues listed to identify an opportunity to contribute.
 You are also free to create an issue to suggest a change.
 Keep an eye on the labels associated with each issue.
-The labels will typically indicate the type and importantce of the work.
+The labels will typically indicate the type and importance of the work.
 Some commonly used labels and their meanings are:

 - `good first issue` is a relatively simple issue appropriate for someone new to the project
 - `P1`, `P2`, `P3` each describe priority with P1 being the most urgent